Homerton College Research Fellow

 Telephone: +44 1223 7 66063

 As a Visiting Scholar, he performed research on cavitation noise at the University of Oxford.
 As a Policy Adviser, he examined the way different countries fund research and innovation, mapped their approaches and drawn out lessons for the UK.
 He worked on this project as part of developing the evidence base for the Spending Review 2015 at the Department for Business, Innovation and Skills, UK Government.
-As a Crighton and Ahuja Fellow, he performed research at Aeroacoustics Branch, NASA Langley Research Center, USA.
-As a DAAD Scholar, he performed research at the Institute of Fluid Dynamics and Engineering Acoustics, Technical University of Berlin, Germany.
+As a Crighton and Ahuja Fellow, he performed jet noise research at Aeroacoustics Branch, NASA Langley Research Center.
+As a DAAD Scholar, he performed flow control research at the Institute of Fluid Dynamics and Engineering Acoustics, Technical University of Berlin.
 He worked for General Electric Company (GE) as a technologist and gained expertise in gas turbine technology, sealing and cooling systems in particular.
-During his tenure at GE, he received several accolades including the most prestigious Patent Awards and Excellence Awards.
-Based on his innovative work on gas turbine technology at GE, two US Patents have been granted and patent applications are under review at European, Japan and China Patent Offices.
+His work was recognised with GE Patent Awards.